Hidden Costs of Outsourcing

 Risk-adjusted thinking

 One practical way to think about hidden costs is to assign a rough probability to major risk events and estimate potential impact.
+This does not require precision—it simply encourages realistic planning.

 - Service outage probability × estimated business impact